Jun 25, 2020

 Revolut cuts that down significantly.
 With the metal card I have, I get free ATM withdrawals of up to €800 a month (still need to pay ATM fees for the country you’re traveling in, of course), airport lounges, medical insurance, and some other travel goodies.

 It’s been a bit of a mixed bag for Revolut.
-Several senior-level managers have left, tales of impossible to meet sales targets, staff given a choice to resign or be fired…
+Several senior-level managers have left, tales of impossible to meet sales targets, the staff has given a choice to resign or be fired…

 Not the prettiest of pictures for what still is one of my favorite digital banking apps.